austinjhunt/petrinet-webgme-designstudio/DEV.md

 Next step: simulating behavior!
 Requirements of the simulator:

-- Should visualize the network similarly to the composition
+- Should visualize the network similarly to the composition: SATISFIED
-- Additionally, it should differentiate the transitions that are enabled
+- Additionally, it should differentiate the transitions that are enabled: SATISFIED, achieved with coloring and CSS-keyframe-animations for pulsating effect on enabled transitions
-- Firing should happen once the user clicks on an enabled transition
+- Firing should happen once the user clicks on an enabled transition: SATISFIED, with additional option of "firing all enabled transitions simultaneously"
-- Markings should progress according to firings (no animation is required, but would be nice)
+- Markings should progress according to firings (no animation is required, but would be nice): SATISFIED
-- The visualizer should have a ‘reset’ button on its toolbar that switches the network back to the initial marking
+- The visualizer should have a ‘reset’ button on its toolbar that switches the network back to the initial marking: SATISFIED
-- The state of the simulation should not be reflected in the model
+- The state of the simulation should not be reflected in the model: SATISFIED, only the .joint (the visualization) is changed
-- If your network reaches a deadlock (there is no enabled transition), some visual effect should notify the user (or an actual notification...)
+- If your network reaches a deadlock (there is no enabled transition), some visual effect should notify the user (or an actual notification...): SATISFIED

 To do this, as documented [here](https://github.com/webgme/webgme/wiki/GME-Visualizers), I decided to use the `webgme new viz` command using the webgme CLI tool.
 When checking options with the `--help` flag, I got this response: